danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 `wsb config --help` for more details.

 Configs are loaded only at process starting, and a config change won't affect an already running process.
-For example, a running webscrapbook server needs to be shut off and restarted to get new configs take effect.
+For example, a running WebScrapBook host needs to be shut off and restarted to get new configs take effect.